Samsung to add iPhone 5 to U.S. lawsuits vs Apple

 The jury also found that Apple did not infringe any of Samsung's asserted patents.
 Samsung has since vowed it would continue to fight.

-Apple's victory was also a blow to Google Inc, whose Android software powers the Samsung products that were found to infringe Apple patents.
+Apple's victory was also a blow to Google Inc (GOOG.O), whose Android software powers the Samsung products that were found to infringe Apple patents.

 Samsung, the biggest Android phone maker, received a second U.S. legal setback last week when a judge at the International Trade Commission said in a preliminary ruling that Apple did not violate patents owned by Samsung.